 In 2007 NASA launched a mission called Dawn to Vesta and Ceres, the two largest asteroids.
-It reached Vesta in July 2011.
-It stayed in orbit around Vesta until September 2012, when it departed orbit for Ceres.
-It will reach orbit around Ceres in 2015, becoming the first spacecraft to enter into orbit around a celestial body, study it, and then reembark under powered flight to proceed to a second target.
+It reached Vesta in July 2011, and stayed in orbit around Vesta until September 2012, when it departed for Ceres.
+It reached orbit around Ceres in March 2015, becoming the first spacecraft to enter into orbit around a celestial body, study it, and then re-embark under powered flight to proceed to a second target.
 It is using ion thrusters for (very slow) continuous propulsion.